kenshooooo/kenshooooo/README.md

-- 👋 Hi, I’m Kensho.
+- 👋 Hi, I’m John Tao
 - 👀 I’m interested in digital agriculture
 - 🌱 I’m currently learning computer science and agriculture engineering
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 kenshooooo/kenshooooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.